(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Before you can begin to determine which activities get a green light, it's important to have an initial idea of what it costs to keep kids involved in the basics.

-In addition to public-school fees typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they’re elementary, middle, or high school age according to the 2017 Huntington Bank Backpack Index.
+In addition to public-school fees typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they're elementary, middle, or high school age.

 But what happens when kids and teens start to tack on activities outside of school?

-Depending on the activity, the cost could range from a few hundred dollars more per year to up to 10% of a family’s income, which is the amount some families report to spend on travel and club sports.
+Depending on the activity, the cost could range from a few hundred dollars more per year to up to 10% of a family's income, which is the amount some families report spending on travel and club sports.